-proximal AMORPH = fun n \rightarrow 100.0> (n.xn.x + n.yn.y)
+proximal AMORPH = fun n \rightarrow 100 > (n.x n.x + n.y n.y)

-(the right hand side is an anonymous function, lambda expression in MGS notation).
-By sampling the point randomly, we have the usual amorphous medium [1]:
+(the right-hand side is an anonymous function, a lambda expression in MGS notation).
+By sampling the point randomly, we obtain the usual amorphous medium [1]:

-''' fun init (i, acc) = { x=random(100), y=random(100) }::acc let state0 = (seed+{x=50, y=25}) ::fold(init, AMORPH:(),999) '''
+''' fun init (i, acc) = { x = random(100), y = random(100) }::acc let state0 = (seed+{x=50, y=25}) :: fold(init, AMORPH:(), 999) '''

 The fold applies to the integer 999.
-When an integer p is used where a collection is expected, it corresponds to a cardinal, that is, a set of p elements (from zero to p-1).
-So, the previous fold iterates 999 times.
-The accumulator is initialized with the value AMORPH:() which denotes the empty collection of type AMORPH.
-During the iterations, a record with an random slot x and a random slot y is added to the accumulator acc.
-The insertion of a new element in the collection is denoted by :: (such operation exists only for monoidal collections; this is the case of proximals, which are multisets of elements with a dedicated neighborhood function).
+When an integer p is used where a collection is expected, it corresponds to a cardinal, i.e., a set of p elements from zero to p-1.
+Thus the above fold iterates 999 times.
+The accumulator is initialized with the value AMORPH:(), which denotes the empty collection of type AMORPH.
+During the iterations, a record with two random slots x and y is added to the accumulator acc.
+The insertion of a new element in the collection is denoted by :: (such operation exists only for monoidal collections: this is the case of proximal collections, which are multisets of elements with a dedicated neighborhood function).

-Evolution rules
+Evolution Rules

 Two auxilliary predicates are used for the evolution function.
-The predicate north is true if its second argument is below the first (following the y direction) and if the distance following x is less than 2.
-The definition of east_west is similar but we restrict only the variation following the y axis:
+The predicate north is true if its second argument is lower than the first (following the y direction) and if the distance following x is less than 2.
+The definition of $east_west$ is similar but we restrict the variation to the y axis:

-fun north (n1, n2) = (n2.y < n1.y) & 2 > abs(n2.x-n1.x)fun east_west (n1, n2) = 2 > abs(n2.y-n1.y)

-The transformation implementing the evolution function has two rules similar to the CA rules:

 '''

+fun north (n1, n2) = (n2.y < n1.y) & 2 > abs(n2.x-n1.x)

+fun east_west (n1, n2) = 2 > abs(n2.y-n1.y)

+'''

+The transformation implementing the evolution function contains two rules similar to the CA rules:

+'''

 trans Rules = {

-n1:FGP, n2:Empty / north(n1, n2) \Rightarrow n1, n2+NextFGP(n1)
+n1:FGP, n2:Empty / north(n1, n2) ⇒ n1, n2+NextFGP(n1)

-n1:SGP, n2:Empty / east_west(n1, n2) \Rightarrow n1, n2+NextSGP(n1)
+n1:SGP, n2:Empty / east_west(n1, n2) ⇒ n1, n2+NextSGP(n1)

 }

 '''

-Two elements n1 and n2 are matched:
+Two elements n1 and n2 match one of these rules iff

-- they must be neighbors (the comma operator); - the first element n1 satisfies a phase predicate; - the second element n2 must be an empty place (that is, a record with no cpt_V nor cpt_H slots); - n2 must be at the north of n1 for the first rule and at the east_west of n1 for the second rule.
-This constraint is achieved by specifying a guard using the "/" operator.
+- they are neighbors (via the comma operator), - the first element n1 satisfies a phase predicate, - the second element n2 is an empty place (i.e., an Empty record with no cpt_V or cpt_H slots), - n2 is to the north of n1 in the first rule, or to the east_west of n1 in the second rule (constraints achieved by specifying a "guard" using the "/" operator).

-In the righ hand side of the rule, the elements that replace the elements matched in the left hand side are computed using an asymmetric merge between records: the counter of n2 is updated with the counter of n1 decreased by one.
-An evolution is illustrated at Fig. 11.
+In the right-hand side of the rule, the elements that replace the elements matched in the left-hand side are computed by asymmetric merge of records: here, the counter of n2 is updated with the counter of n1 decreased by one (Fig. 11).

 By default, the maximal parallel application strategy is used in the application of the rules.
-However, it is easy to trigger only one rule application at each transformation application, achieving a fully asynchronous evolution:
+However, it is easy to trigger only one rule at each transformation, achieving a fully asynchronous evolution:

-Rules[fixpoint,strategy='asynchronous](state0)
+Rules[fixpoint, strategy='asynchronous] (state0)

-The MGS pattern matching device randomize the matching, in order to implement a non-deterministic evolution.
+The MGS pattern matching engine randomizes the matching in order to achieve a non-deterministic evolution.